Allahabad Pillar: Birbal Magh Mela inscription

 The Birbal Magh Mela inscription is from the second half of the 16th century.

 In the Samvat year 1632, Saka 1493, in Magha, the 5th of the waning moon, on Monday, Gangadas's son Maharaja Birbal made the auspicious pilgrimage to Tirth Raj Prayag.
 Saphal scripsit.

-This inscription is significant because it confirms that Prayag was a significant pilgrimage center – Tirth Raj – for the Hindus in the 16th century, and that the festival was held in the month of Magha.
+This inscription is significant because it confirms that Prayag was a significant pilgrimage centre – Tirth Raj – for the Hindus in the 16th century, and that the festival was held in the month of Magha.
 The Samvat year 1632 is equivalent to 1575 CE, while Saka 1493 equals 1571 CE.
 One of these is a scribal error, but the decade is accurate because Allahabad was under Akbar's control at the time and where built a major fort.
 Historical documents also confirm that Birbal did visit Akbar and Allahabad often.

 Cunningham noted that many smaller inscriptions were added on the pillar over time.
 Quite many of these inscriptions include a date between 1319 CE and 1397 CE, and most of these include the month Magha.
 According to Krishnaswamy and Ghosh, these dates are likely related to the Magh Mela pilgrimage at Prayag, as recommended in the ancient Hindu texts.